one react js project that consume bundle of another react project

 npx create-react-app project-y --template javascript

-, install the bundled project-x
+Inside project-y, install the bundled project-x:

 npm install ../project-x/dist/bundle.js

-✅ Step 4: Use X
+✅ Step 4: Use X and Y Components in project-y

-Modify project-y/src/App.js
+Modify project-y/src/App.js:

 import React from "react";